QuantTK/git-basic-exercises/READMe.md

-I ove working with git commands
+I love working with git commands this is awesome